-Observing an Extracurricular Activity - Students may observe how students and teachers interact with each other outside formal, but educational, classroom settings.
+Observing an After-School Extracurricular Activity - To observe how students and teachers interact with each other outside formal, but educational classroom settings.

-Interviewing Students - With the written consent of both PARENTS and teachers, students may be interviewed individually or in groups, but may NOT be audio or videotaped.
-Teachers and/or administrators MUST review all interview questions prior to the interview.
+Interviewing Students - With the written consent of both PARENTS and teachers, students may be interviewed individually or in groups, but may NOT be audio or video taped.
+Teachers and/or administrators MUST review all interview questions beforehand.
 Interview topics must focus on general questions asking for students' general likes and dislikes about school subjects and activities.

-Interviewing School Faculty (Other Teachers, Administrators, or Support Staff) - Assignments might include interviewing school personnel about their professional routines, about their views on specific curricular and instructional approaches, and about their approaches to classroom management, extracurricular supervision, and interdisciplinary planning.
+Interviewing School Faculty (Teachers, Administrators, Support Staff) - Assignments might include interviewing school personnel about their professional routines, their views on specific curricular and instructional approaches, and their approaches to classroom management, extracurricular supervision, and interdisciplinary planning.